omkara18/Detection-Phishing-Website-Using-MI/Detection_Phishing Website_V1.0/readme.md

  2 ---> indicates Suspicious
  ```
 ## Feature-2:URL’s having “@” Symbol
-Using “@” symbol in the URL leads the browser to ignore everything preceding the “@” symbol and the real address often follows the “@” symbol.
+- Using “@” symbol in the URL leads the browser to ignore everything preceding the “@” symbol and the real address often follows the “@” symbol.
-IF {Url Having @ Symbol→ Phishing Otherwise→ Legitimate }
+- IF {Url Having @ Symbol→ `Phishing` Otherwise→ `Legitimate`}
 ```sh
 0 ---> indicates legitimate
 1 ---> indicates Phishing
 ```
 ## Feature-3:Redirecting using “//”
 - The existence of “//” within the URL path means that the user will be redirected to another website.
 An example of such URL’s is: “http://www.legitimate.com//http://www.phishing.com”.
 We examine the location where the “//” appears.
 We find that if the URL starts with “HTTP”, that means the “//” should appear in the sixth position.
 However, if the URL employs “HTTPS” then the “//” should appear in seventh position.
-- IF {ThePosition of the Last Occurrence of "//" in the URL > 7→ Phishing
+- IF {ThePosition of the Last Occurrence of "//" in the URL > 7→ Phishing Otherwise→ `Legitimate`}
-- Otherwise→ Legitimate
 ```sh
 0 ---> indicates legitimate
 1 ---> indicates Phishing